 1. Compile a list of students who were affected by error code 30007 into a CSV file that you can upload.
 You can do this by downloading the CSV Report from your initial campaign and filtering the users that have code 30007 in the “Message Failure Code(s)” field.
 We find that giving them a custom label import such as “[campaign name] blocked messages” will make targeting them for the resend easier.

-2. Since you cannot edit campaigns that have already been sent, duplicate the original campaign and make edits.
+2. Since you cannot edit campaigns that have already been sent, duplicate the original campaign script and make edits.
 Follow this list of best practices to increase the likelihood of the campaign being delivered successfully:

 - Include the student name field in the campaign.
 The more conversational the message reads, the less likely it is to get marked as spam.